Witiko/doctoral-thesis/main.md

 In 2018, we have publicly released our MIaS search engine of the European Digital Mathematical Library [on GitHub.][28] [@sojka2018mias] We have also developed a solution for deploying MIaS and we have made it [available on GitHub.][26]
-However, our solution was slow, because we needed to always build MIaS.
-Additionally, our builds would suddenly fail at deployment due to the changing code base of MIaS and a lack of code quality control.
+However, our solution was slow, because we always needed to build MIaS during the deployment.
+Additionally, our builds would suddenly fail due to the changing code base of MIaS and a lack of code quality control.
 Furthermore, our solution had been written in the GNU Make language, which was difficult to maintain.

  [26]: https://github.com/MIR-MU/ntcir-mias-deployment